 - widespread pain

-Those who are considering using essential oils to treat fibromyalgia may wish to speak to their doctor before beginning treatment, particularly if they are taking multiple medications.
+People considering using essential oils to treat fibromyalgia may wish to speak to their doctor before beginning treatment, particularly if they are taking multiple medications.